raoshaab/Pen-Andro/README.md

 ## 💥 Introduction
-This Script will help to install all necessary tools which need in Android Pentesting .
+This Script will help to install all necessary tools for Android Pentesting .